willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 * Still see an improvement when combining the new network with IDT features -->

-In [@feichtenhofer2016_ConvolutionalTwoStreamNetwork], the authors extend the architecture presented in [@simonyan2014_TwoStreamConvolutionalNetworks] by observing that the previous architecture is incapable of matching appearance in one sub-region to motion in another sub-region since each stream is separate, to remedy this, the introduce a modified architecture in which the two streams are combined after the last convolutional layers resulting in a single spatio-temporal stream from the fully connected layers onwards.
-The authors find that keeping the spatial stream in addition to the spatio-temporal stream and combining their respective predictions further increases performance over predictions from the spatio-temporal stream alone.
-<##todo Report performance improvements over fusing into single tower>

 <##todo split up the architectures discussed into those necessary for
 background, and those for future work>